VUELC/course-repository-power-automate/README.md

 ## I. Creating a Course Repository Drop-off List in SharePoint

-To establish a simple system to building a repository, you should first navigate to the homepage for your group's SharePoint.
+To begin building a repository, you should first navigate to the homepage for your group's SharePoint.

 1. Directly under the SharePoint group name, select **+ New** and then select **List**.
 2. Next, select the button in the top left corner labeled **Blank list**.